 Since 1821, Schloss Hollenegg has been the property of the Liechtenstein family.
 Alice Stori Liechtenstein lives in Schloss Hollenegg with her family.
 Her passion for Design and her desire to support Design culture, as well as emerging and talented designers, has brought her to start the project Schloß Hollenegg for Design.

-She is the founder of Schloss Hollenegg for Design, an international project based in Austria, to support design culture by offering an exhibition platform and a residency program to young emerging designers.
-She was the curator of Operae in 2017.
-She is a public speaker and moderator and a lecturer for the Exhibition Design Master at the FH Joanneum in Graz.
+She is the founder of Schloss Hollenegg for Design, an international project based in Austria, which aims support design culture by offering an exhibition platform and a residency program to young emerging designers.